nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Add one or more existing students to an existing class using student NAME or INDEX.
 When the student to be added is already enrolled in the class or is not found in TutAssistor, TutAssistor will alert the names of these students to the tutor.

+When adding student names, using comma to separate names and there is no space around comma.
+When adding student indexes, using space to separate indexes.

 Format: `addtoclass si/INDEX_STUDENT INDEX_STUDENT INDEX_STUDENT... tc/INDEX_CLASS`
 or `addtoclass s/NAME,NAME,NAME... tc/INDEX_CLASS`